nptodd/NamingForKinWW1/README.md

+**Supplement to Todd, N., & Coulmont, B. (2021).
+Naming for Kin during World War I: Baby Names as Markers for War. _Journal of Interdisciplinary History_, 52(1), 55-67.**

 # Naming for Kin during World War 1

 Paternal (father to son/daughter) and avuncular (uncle to nephew/niece) name transmission during WW1 using a large genealogy database.